 – Cady in Mean Girls

-While checking out the recent launch of Machochip (go read it, Alex is one of the editors!), I was reminded about a costume rooted in escándalo I’ve yet to blog about: Oscar “Golden Boy” de la Hoya.
+While checking out the recent launch of Machochip (go read it, cost Alex is one of the editors!), search I was reminded about a costume rooted in escándalo I’ve yet to blog about: Oscar “Golden Boy” de la Hoya.

-Earlier this fall, photos of the golden boy surfaced all over the gossip blogs.
+Earlier this fall, generic photos of the golden boy surfaced all over the gossip blogs.
 They were a bit embarrassing.
 I mean, if you consider wearing women’s lingerie and posing like a boxer embarrassing.
 Still, they’re hilarious, and a great Halloween costume for the man eager for an excuse to dress in drag, the straight guy comfortable with his sexuality and who can walk in stilettos, or the woman who just wants to dress “like a total slut.”

 Oscar de la Hoya